Should You Open a Joint Account With Your Spouse? Here are 3 Pros and 3 Cons to Consider

 When both parties are privy to every last detail pertaining to their spouse’s spending habits, things can get a little hairy.
 No matter how well you think you know a person, it’s always a surprise to discover he spends $200 every time he goes out for a drink, or that her facials cost more than this year’s pay increment.

-Unless you’re lucky enough to have a spouse who couldn’t care less what you spend on, exposing all your financial activities can feel a little like being on a reality show.
+Unless you’re lucky enough to have a spouse who couldn’t care less what you spend on (actually that’s a little concerning too, because they should at least take some interest), exposing all your financial activities can feel a little like being on a reality show.
 Your dirty little secrets get exposed, and you’d better get ready for some drama.

 You might be a penny pincher and proud of it, but if your spouse isn’t exactly a beacon of financial responsibility, get ready for the fur to fly.